 TGax Editor: Change the paragraph below as follows (#CID 21061):

-An HE STA can negotiate individual TWT agreements, as defined in 10.48 (Target wake time (TWT)), subject to the additional rules and restrictions that are defined in 26.8.2 (Individual TWT agreements) and 26.8.7 (HE subchannel selective transmission).
-A non-AP HE STA can establish membership in broadcast TWT schedules, as defined in 26.8.3 (Broadcast TWT operation), which can be used as defined in 26.8.3.3 (Rules for TWT scheduled STA), 26.14.2 (Power save with UORA and TWT), and 26.14.3 (Opportunistic power save).
-An HE AP can deliver broadcast TWT parameter sets to non-AP HE STAs as described in 26.8.3.2 (Rules for TWT scheduling AP), 26.14.2 (Power save with UORA and TWT) and 26.14.3 (Opportunistic power save).
+An HE STA negotiates individual TWT agreements, as defined in 10.48 (Target wake time (TWT)), subject to the additional rules and restrictions that are defined in 26.8.2 (Individual TWT agreements) and 26.8.7 (HE subchannel selective transmission).
+A non-AP HE STA establishes membership in broadcast TWT schedules, as defined in 26.8.3 (Broadcast TWT operation), which are used as defined in 26.8.3.3 (Rules for TWT scheduled STA), 26.14.2 (Power save with UORA and TWT), and 26.14.3 (Opportunistic power save).
+An HE AP delivers broadcast TWT parameter sets to non-AP HE STAs as described in 26.8.3.2 (Rules for TWT scheduling AP), 26.14.2 (Power save with UORA and TWT) and 26.14.3 (Opportunistic power save).

 A STA does not need to be aware of the values of TWT parameters of the TWT agreements of other STAs in the BSS of the STA or of TWT agreements of STAs in other BSSs.
-A STA does not need to be aware that a TWT service period (SP) can be used to exchange frames with other STAs.
-Frames transmitted during a TWT SP can be carried in any PPDU format supported by the pair of STAs that have established the TWT agreement corresponding to that TWT SP, including HE MU PPDU, HE TB PPDU, etc.
+A STA does not need to be aware that a TWT service period (SP) is used to exchange frames with other STAs.
+Frames transmitted during a TWT SP are carried in any PPDU format supported by the pair of STAs that have established the TWT agreement corresponding to that TWT SP, including HE MU PPDU, HE TB PPDU, etc.(#21061)

 An HE STA with dot11TWTOptionImplemented equal to true shall set: